martyone/sod/README.md

 ### Importing new pictures

-Connect your camera, copy new pictures into the `IMPORT` directory and record them with sod.
+Connect your camera, copy new pictures into the `IMPORT` directory and record them with Sod.

     $ sod add IMPORT/
     $ sod commit -m "Import from camera"

-You can verify with `snapper` that a snapshot has been created automatically
+You can verify with `snapper` that a snapshot has been created automatically.
+Since now all your pictures are safe and you can revert any changes to this recorded state as long as the corresponding BTRFS snapshot exists.
+How to do that with the help of Sod will be described further down.

     $ snapper -c pictures list

 Triage the imported photos and move them to their final locations under albums using your favorite tools.
-After that, review the results with sod.
+After that, review the results with Sod.

     $ sod status